-Term Definition AI Artificial Intelligence AML Anti-money laundering Basel 3.1 The final Basel III standards agreed by the Basel Committee on Banking Supervision (BCBS) in December 2017, comprising further revisions to the Basel III framework designed to reduce excessive variability in the calculation by banks of their risk weighted assets (RWA) for regulatory capital purposes. ССР Central counterparty Commission The European Commission CMDI Crisis Management and Depositor Insurance CRDVI proposal Proposal for a Directive of the European Parliament and of the Council amending Directive 2013/36/EU as regards supervisory powers, sanctions, third-country branches, and environmental, social and governance risks, and amending Directive 2014/59/EU.
+Term Definition AI Artificial Intelligence AML Anti-money laundering Basel 3.1 The final Basel III standards agreed by the Basel Committee on Banking Supervision (BCBS) in December 2017, comprising further revisions to the Basel III framework designed to reduce excessive variability in the calculation by banks of their risk weighted assets (RWA) for regulatory capital purposes.
+CCP Central counterparty Commission The European Commission CMDI Crisis Management and Depositor Insurance CRDVI proposal Proposal for a Directive of the European Parliament and of the Council amending Directive 2013/36/EU as regards supervisory powers, sanctions, third-country branches, and environmental, social and governance risks, and amending Directive 2014/59/EU.
 Interinstitutional reference 2021/0341(COD).
 CRR3 proposal Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) No 575/2013 as regards requirements for credit risk, credit valuation adjustment risk, operational risk, market risk and the output floor.
 Interinstitutional reference 2021/0342(COD).
-CSD Central securities depositary CSDR Central Securities Depositaries Regulation (Regulation (EU) No 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No 236/2012) CSMAD Criminal Sanctions for Market Abuse Directive (Directive 2014/57/EU of the European Parliament and of the Council of 16 April 2014 on criminal sanctions for market abuse) CTF Counter-terrorist financing DORA The EU's proposed Digital Operational Resilience Act
+CSD Central securities depositary CSDR Central Securities Depositaries Regulation (Regulation (EU) No 909/2014 of the European Parliament and of the Council of 23 July 2014 on improving securities settlement in the European Union and on central securities depositories and amending Directives 98/26/EC and 2014/65/EU and Regulation (EU) No 236/2012) CSMAD Criminal Sanctions for Market Abuse Directive (Directive 2014/57/EU of the European Parliament and of the Council of 16 April 2014 on criminal sanctions for market abuse) CTF Counter-terrorist financing DORA Regulation (EU) 2022/2554 on digital operational resilience for the financial sector (DORA) entered into force on 16 January 2023 and will start to apply from 17 January 2025.